FEEDING MY OHANA

 Mix turkey and sausage together in a large mixing bowl.
 When they are well-blended, add panko, Parmesan, parslely, oregano, garlic and pepper until all are well incorporated.
 Add 1 dollop of mayonnaise to start, and if it is looking a little too dry, add the second.
 The "meat dough" should be a bit sticky, the consistency of pre-cooked meatloaf.

 • I like tiny meatballs, about a two-bite size because I like more outside crunch to the meatball.
-My husband makes larger, more bambucha-sized ones that are slightly larger than a golf ball, and these can take a little long to cook throughout.
+My husband makes larger, more bambucha-sized ones that are slightly larger than a golf ball, and these can take a little longer to cook throughout.

 • Using hamburger instead of ground turkey makes a richer meatball, and so reduce mayonnaise to 1 dollop.